Salaries in Santa Clara, CA

 1. NVIDIA

-NVIDIA is a leading technology company known for its graphic processing units and artificial intelligence innovations.
+NVIDIA is a leading technology company, widely known for its graphics processing units and AI systems.

 2. Oski Technology